zeroamps/android-timer-demo/README.md

 # Android Timer Demo

-An Android demo application to test notifications.
+An Android demo application to test a foreground service with notifications.